oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 Note that the fallback method must have **exactly** the same method signature (params, return value, exceptions) as the origional method.

-In this case we are building a WebApplicationException which has a response of 424 (Failed Dependency) but you could if desired do something completely different, for example construct and return a default set of data (as long as the data you returned matched the return type of the original method.)
+In this case we are building a WebApplicationException which has a response of 424 (Failed Dependency) but you could if desired do something completely different, for example construct and return a default set of data (as long as the data you returned matched the return type of the original method).

 - **Save** and **Run** the program again
 - Call the REST endpoint :